 Covid Recovery Plans/Catch up Premium

 The effects of school closures and the lockdown in response to the Covid-19 pandemic has been detrimental for all students.
-Hungerhill School has planned to use the catch- up premium to support the following interventions:

-Summer School- KS4 students
+Holiday Summer Schools - KS4 students

 Extended School Day - Year 11

 Year 11 have continued to impress since returning to school.
-Every Monday, Tuesday and Wednesday after the rest of the school have left, they continue to work hard for an extra hour.
+Every Monday, Tuesday and Thursday after the rest of the school have left, they continue to work hard for an extra hour.
 Students have an extra lesson each of English, maths and science.
 Attendance is mandatory and has been exceptional and students are making large leaps in their learning.
-The curriculum leaders, Mrs. Ryan, Mrs. Susca and Mrs Wadd have all commented that the students’ approach to the sessions have shown high levels of motivation.
+The curriculum leaders, Mrs. Ryan, Mrs. Susca and Mrs Sprakes have all commented that the students’ approach to the sessions have shown high levels of motivation.
 They are sure that the extra effort will pay off and spur students to success in their GCSEs.
 Keep going Year 11 - remember - nothing in the world worth having comes easy.

-Additional groupings in maths and English- Year 11
+Additional groupings in maths and English - Year 11

 In addition to the after-school sessions, English and maths have created additional groups within timetabled lessons.
 These small groups allow for students to be provided with more direct instruction and extra teacher feedback to address gaps in learning.

-Daily Booster Sessions- Year 11
+Daily Booster Sessions - Year 10 into Year 11

 5 additional tutor groups have been created for Year 11 students with a focus on English or maths.
 This structured intervention is to provide extra support-It is guided by the effective assessment of students’ individual strengths and weaknesses to improve knowledge and attainment.